developer-zebra/developer-zebra-site/src/ehs/3-0/guide/about/index.md

 ### Android Marshmallow and Nougat Notes
 **_Applies to devices running Android Marshmallow and Nougat_**:

-* **When referencing a file stored on a removable SD Card in a device running Android M or N**, references to that card must include its symbolic link rather than its direct path.
+* **When referencing a file stored on a removable SD Card in a device running Android M or N (and higher)**, references to that card must include its symbolic link rather than its direct path.
 For example, while the file path on pre-M devices might be visible as `/storage/sdcard1/image.png`, the same path on M and N devices might appear in the file browser something like `/storage/0097-B7BA/image.png`.
 The symbolic link (which in this case is "0097-B7BA") is **<u>unique to the device</u>**.
 Therefore, **Zebra recommends avoiding the use of removable storage in mass-deployment scenarios**.

 **_Applies to devices running Android Marshmallow 6.x and higher_**: